CamunasLab/website/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Principal Investigators
+  - Members
 ---

-Joan Camuñas-Soler is an Assistant Professor in Bioinformatics for Translational Medicine at the University of Gothenburg and Wallenberg Molecular Medicine Fellow.
+Marta Gironella-Torrent is a postdoc in the lab since 2022.